Chapter 21

 10. Bring to the miserable man only as much help as you can.

-11. I know this one thing: which the Fates bear, we will bear it by calm spirit.
+11. I know this one thing: which the Fates bear, we will bear it by

-12. We are finally all slaves of laws for this reason, so that we can be free.
+12. We are finally all slaves of laws for this reason, so that we can

 (Legum はLexの複数属格)